inventos/FlockPlay-android/README.md

 <a name="requirements"></a>Requirements
 ---------------------------------------

-Before you use the library, make sure that you have the correct version of the compiler JAVA - 1.6. or higher.
+Before you use the library, make sure that you have the correct version of the compiler JAVA - 1.7. or higher.

 - The library has been developed for the platform Android 4.0 or higher.
-- Currently it supports processor architectures - armeabi-v7a (armv7), ia32 (x86) and arm64-v8a (armv8).
+- Currently it supports processor architectures - armeabi-v7a (armv7) and ia32 (x86).

 <a name="description-of-the-technology"></a>Version of the compiler
 -------------------------------------------------------------------

-Before you use the library, make sure that you have the correct version of the compiler JAVA - 1.6. or higher.
+Before you use the library, make sure that you have the correct version of the compiler JAVA - 1.7. or higher.

 ![android_java_version](https://peer-control.megacdn.ru/images/setup_android_java_version.png)